 I’m too poor to give my child healthy meals?

 If in fact being low-income was a criteria for poor parenting, and serving up fast food daily, then I’d be screwed.
-I work full time as a freelance writer, which may sound all glam, but trust me, I’m not rolling in dough.
+I work full time as a freelance writer, which may sound all glam, but trust me, I’m not rolling in extra dough.

 Since I’m freelance, I don’t get awesome perks like company-paid health care, sick days or anything like that.
-I pay out of pocket for my son’s and my own health care and we’re talking hundred and hundreds of dollars a month.
+I pay out of pocket for my son’s and my own health care and we’re talking hundreds of dollars a month.
 It’s insanely expensive.

 I also pay for private school for my son, which isn’t cheap.
 Then there’s all the typical bills like rent, water, electricity and so on.
-Plus, on top of all this, I’m a single mama and I get absolutely zero child support.
+Plus, on top of all this, I’m a single mama and I get zero child support.

 In spite of all of this, I do buy a majority of our food organic and I do serve my son healthy meals.
 What’s that about?